The Best Women's Trail Running Shoes for 2017

 The Least Stable

-On the other side of the coin, it's not surprising that our maximalist contenders didn't score high in this category.
+On the other side of the coin, it's not surprising that our maximalist contender from HOKA ONE ONE didn't score high in this category.
 With a tall stack height and a fairly narrow toe box, these maximalist shoes feel less stable than the rest - especially to maximalist newcomers.
 They also earned the highest stack height: width ratio, providing less lateral stability.
-Of the two tested, the HOKA ONE ONE Challenger ATR 3 provided the most stability.
-It sports thin uppers that wrap the foot nicely and a stack height 2mm lower than the HOKA ONE ONE Speedgoat.
 That said, even though these maximalist options are comparatively the least stable, we were surprised that they still did well on uneven and even technical terrain - exactly what they're built for.

 Comfort & Fit